the-turing-way/the-turing-way/book/website/collaboration/oss-sustainability/oss-sustainability-challenges.md

 More broadly-defined, sustainable open source projects encompass the values of reproducibility, transparency, accessibility, and reusability while maintaining an engaged community of contributors - and this is feasible through both monetised and non-monetised routes.
 While OSS must be freely available, including in the monetary sense, this does not necessarily mean that a project that is run openly and sustainably cannot be monetised.

-For instance, many of the world's largest companies build, use and maintain open source software because open development has been shown to produce innovative, stable, and secure software tools that are in high demand around the world. (citation: https://www.redhat.com/en/resources/state-of-enterprise-open-source-report-2022)
+For instance, many of the world's largest companies build, use and maintain open source software because open development has been shown to produce innovative, stable, and secure software tools that are in high demand around the world.

-It can seem like there is a binary choice between commercialisation (for example, a startup or spinout company) and remaining completely open source (for example, setting up a volunteer-based community governance model (citation: https://www.redhat.com/en/resources/guide-to-open-source-project-governance-models-overview) ).
+It can seem like there is a binary choice between commercialisation (for example, a startup or spinout company) and remaining completely open source (for example, setting up a volunteer-based community governance model.
 However, these two paths should not be considered mutually exclusive, and an open-source, community-governed project can work in tandem with a business based on that same project.
 There are several pathways to generating revenue from an open source project, whether for profit or to sustain a not-for-profit enterprise.
 In this chapter we'll present some of key considerations when looking to make a project sustainable, and how these differ depending on the organisational structure you want to pursue.